Brokttv/Robustness-Superposition-causality/README.md

 ### Vulnerability metric

-The paper describes the vulnerability metric qualitatively as reconstruction error under attack relative to clean reconstruction error, but never specifies it as an explicit formula.
+The paper describes the vulnerability metric qualitatively as how many times more vulnerable it is than a model without superposition , but never specifies it as an explicit formula.
 In this replication we operationalize it as:

 $$\text{vulnerability}(S) = \frac{\text{loss}_{\text{adv}}(S) / \text{loss}_{\text{clean}}(S)}{\text{loss}_{\text{adv}}(S=0) / \text{loss}_{\text{clean}}(S=0)}$$